 The annual iteration adjustment represents updates to opening base revenue, primarily composed of the impact of Cost of Debt indexation, Tax Trigger adjustments, actual Totex performance and adjustments to cost allowances in respect of uncertainty mechanisms.
-This adjustment has been discussed further in the SPO on page 49.
+This adjustment has been discussed further in section 6 (page 58) of our SPO.